Nan1t/NanoLimbo/README.md

 Feel free to create a pull request if you found some bug or optimization opportunity, or if you want to add some functionality that is suitable for a limbo server and won't significantly load the server.

-All PRs should target the `dev` branch to keep the `main` branch stable and clean.

 ### Building

 Required software: